 Open government is a strong promoter of participatory democracy, as opposed to the traditional representative democracy and the legitimacy crisis of governments, placing citizens at the center of public decisions - in a mandatory way in the best practices.
 However, this implies concrete actions and structural changes in governments and institutions.
-In many countries, especially in local governments, significant steps have been taken.
+Significant steps have been taken in many countries, especially in local governments.
 However, there is still work to be done in a cross-cutting, permanent way and not just as isolated actions.

 Open government is a means and not an end in itself.
-It must provide concrete solutions to real problems, without discriminating or leaving anyone behind, neither women nor any group or social minority, whether or not they have access to the internet or sufficient resources to ensure their participation in public processes.
+It must provide concrete solutions to real problems without discriminating or leaving anyone behind, neither women nor any group or social minority, whether they have access to the internet or sufficient resources to ensure their participation in public processes.